 Although Denmark is not actually on the Scandinavian peninsula, it is definitely considered part of Scandinavia as it is culturally and historically close to its neighbours Norway and Sweden: their languages share common characteristics and Denamrk used to control large sections of Sweden.

-How many Nordic countries are there?
+Alright, so how many Nordic countries are there?

 So, the general consensus is that there are five Nordic countries – Norway, Sweden, Denmark, Finland and Iceland.

-This is the three Scandinavian countries, plus Finland and Iceland which share many aspects of Norse history and culture.
+This is the three Scandinavian countries PLUS Finland and Iceland, which share many aspects of Norse history and culture.

 These five countries make up the Nordic Council, the official body that exists to promote inter-parliamentary co-operation, integration and trade between the Nordic countries.

-For more on the difference between the Nordic and Scandinavian countries read our quick guide to the Scandinavian countries
+For more on the difference between the Nordic and Scandinavian countries read our quick guide to the Scandinavian countries.

 So what is the difference between Nordic vs Norse?